justin-byun/justin-byun/README.md

-- My name is Justin Byun, a third-year undergraduate attending Emory University as a Human Health major.
+- My name is Justin Byun, a fourth-year undergraduate attending Emory University as a Human Health major.
 Currently, I am working as an undergraduate research assistant at the Comprehensive Laboratory of Untargeted Exposome Science (CLUES) at the Rollins School of Public Health.
 - How to reach me:
 - EMAIL: justin.byun@emory.edu